Policy effective as of: 04/02/2019

 - Rackspace (server hosting) - The data within the access & error logs is stored indefinitely and can be identified to a user via the IP address.
 However, we reserve the right to retain these records for security purposes even if a user requests the right to be forgotten.

-- Campaign Monitor (e-mail sending) - Any demographic / personalisation data we have on a user is also stored within the Campaign Monitor e-mail system.
-We will keep the same retention criteria as data on our own servers – keeping the demographic / personalisation data while a user is subscribed to our mailing list.
+- Campaign Monitor (e-mail sending) - Any analytics / demographic / personalisation data we have on a user is also stored within Campaign Monitor.
+We will continue to keep this demographic data indefinitely within our database and our e-mail sending platform.
 A user can always request complete deletion of their data under the ‘right to be forgotten’ by contacting us.

 5. Your rights as a data subject